 Directions to Mill Creek Regional Park

 The Mill Creek waterfalls are 18 km from downtown Kelowna, just behind the Kelowna International Airport.
 Take Highway 97 north until you pass the airport, then turn right off the highway onto Old Vernon Road.
 Continue straight until you reach Mill Creek Regional Park.

 If the gates are open, you can drive to the parking lot.
 If not, park along the road and hike in.
 The trail starts just off the parking lot.

 If you want to venture outside of Kelowna, there are plenty of beautiful waterfalls throughout the Okanagan to explore!
 Most of these waterfall hikes are in the North Okanagan near Salmon Arm, but you can also find some as far south as Naramata.

-Albas Falls is spectacular — it’s huge and perhaps the most majestic waterfall in the entire Okanagan.
+Albas Falls is spectacular — it’s huge and perhaps the most majestic Okanagan waterfall in the entire valley.
 I know, big claims!

 The moderately difficult Albas Falls waterfall hike is located on a dirt road in Shuswap Lake Marine Provincial Park and is 231 km from Kelowna.